 Sugar Land real estate is some of the most expensive in Texas, although Sugar Land house values don't compare to the most expensive real estate in the U.S.

 Sugar Land is a decidedly white-collar city, with fully 92.29% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sugar Land is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Sugar Land who work in management occupations (16.98%), sales jobs (13.90%), and office and administrative support (11.17%).

 Also of interest is that Sugar Land has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Sugar Land is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.